 You can buy an F1 car from various different places, usually auction houses or online auctions.
 Some private dealers may sell Formula 1 cars too.
-Prices vary drastically, ranging from tens of thousands for show cars to millions of dollars for working cars driven by famous drivers.
+Prices vary drastically, ranging from tens of thousands for show cars to $5 million or more for working cars driven by famous drivers.

 Now you know that you can buy one, but how do you actually go about finding an F1 car that’s for sale?
-It is quite a complex process, and it is also a very expensive one.
+It’s quite a complex process, and it’s also a very expensive one.
 Below, I take a look at this idea in more detail, and I’ll go through some examples of F1 car purchases too.

 How Much Do F1 Cars Cost To Build?

 Formula 1 is one of the most exciting sports to watch, and it attracts millions of fans every year.
 One of the reasons it is so exciting and entertaining is because the cars are driving so fast, at speeds of more than 200 mph, and the fans are watching some absolutely cutting-edge technology and some of the most skilled driving on the planet.

 All of this technology comes with a cost.
-This cost can be astronomical, as it can be noted that in 2018, Mercedes and Ferrari both spent around $400 million on their cars for that season.
+This cost can be astronomical.
+In 2018, Mercedes and Ferrari both spent around $400 million on their cars for that season.
 Plus, this doesn’t even factor in the running costs throughout the year.
 These were the two top teams that year, with Mercedes coming out on top and Ferrari settling for second place.

 Still A Lot Of Money

-However, Haas and Williams, who placed 5th and 10th respectively, both spent closer to $150 million.
+However, Haas and Williams, who placed 5th and 10th respectively that year, both spent closer to $150 million.
 This is still a huge amount of money, and the money is needed if the teams want to perform well throughout the season.
 Even though there is now a budget cap of $135 million (although it may be adjusted for inflation), teams may still spend over and above that on things that are not included in the budget cap.